EireSmith/serverTest/README.md

 # serverTest
-class server
+CRUD application.
 Apache Server running flask and a mysql database.
 Connected to a basic JS frontend.